 In their report, American Rivers points to the need for Congress to fund programs that will encourage better water management of the Colorado River for the 21st century.
 NPCA couldn’t agree more.
 All concerned agencies, including the U.S. Geological Survey, the U.S. Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, and the National Park Service must be involved in the development of a long-term, basin-wide framework to proactively manage water flows to address the needs of surrounding cities, agriculture, hydropower, recreation, and environmental resources.
 Full participation with an open, transparent process and adequate funding are both crucial to the future of this great American waterway.

 NPCA’s Colorado River program is working to incorporate healthy river flows and healthy national parklands into the land- and water-management discussions more fully.
 These protected natural areas are part of larger landscapes and ecosystems that require collaboration among disparate stakeholders to protect.
 We work with federal, state, and local agencies to promote proactive measures for long-term restoration and protection of these public lands and waters.
 We believe that by highlighting the profound impact river management and continued diversion has on our national parks—places that are both beloved for their beauty and valued for their economic leverage—we can engage a diverse network of voices that will advocate to save the Colorado River.

-You can learn more by reading the Most Endangered Rivers report and watching the video below.
+You can learn more by reading the Most Endangered Rivers report (PDF) and watching the video below.